It’s back to school season. Which means, during COVID, back to homeschooling.

-However, this lack of exposure to school may just make it harder for these teens to return to school once their campuses finally do re-open, says Elise Guthmann, LMFT, Clinical Program Director of Evolve Treatment Centers in Ojai.
+However, this lack of exposure to school may just make it harder for these teens to return to school once their campuses finally do re-open, says Alyson Orcena, LMFT, Executive Clinical Director of Evolve Treatment Centers.

 “It’s a catch-22.
 Now that they’ve gotten so used to controlling their own space, it might be much harder to go back.”

 Help From a Mental Health Professional